IqraSayed2/Lavender-Lily/README.md

 # LavenderLily - UAE E-commerce Platform

 A modern, responsive e-commerce website built with Django for selling clothing products in the UAE market.
-Features multiple payment gateways including Razorpay, Ziina, Apple Pay, and Google Pay.
+Features a simulated payment system for testing and development.

 ## Features

 - 🛒 **Product Catalog**: Browse and search products by categories
 - 🛍️ **Shopping Cart**: Add/remove items, quantity management
-- 💳 **Multiple Payment Options**:
-  - Razorpay (Cards, Apple Pay, Google Pay)
-  - Ziina (UAE local payments)
+- 💳 **Simulated Payment**: Fake payment processing for testing (always succeeds)
 - 📧 **Email Notifications**: Order confirmations and updates
 - 👨‍💼 **Admin Panel**: Complete order and product management
 - 📱 **Mobile Responsive**: Optimized for all devices